James Hayward – Backstage Academy

 Jamie Skinner – BIMM

 Jamie graduated from BIMM in 2017, and alongside his final year he began working in PR at LD Communications.
 Having started out as an intern he very quickly learnt the ropes – working with some of the company’s top clients and securing coverage – before being offered a full-time role two months later.
 Now, over a year down the line, he has the opportunity of working with a vast array of clients, ranging from artists such as Pink Floyd and their touring exhibition ‘The Pink Floyd Exhibition: Their Mortal Remains’, to live events such as Boardmasters Festival, tours with Live Nation and AEG Presents and many more.
 Had he been asked two years ago if he’d ever be working on getting Algie, the famous Pink Floyd pig, to fly above international landmarks, he would’ve said you were being ridiculous.
 That’s now part of reality!

 Stephen Fitzpatrick – LIPA

-Stephen Fitzpatrick originally from Barrow-in-Furness, is a Liverpool based guitarist/singer and songwriter.
+Stephen Fitzpatrick originally from Barrow-in-Furness, was a Liverpool based guitarist/singer and songwriter.
 He began studying at LIPA in 2013, initially as a drummer on the BA Music course.
 After gradually gaining more interest in playing guitar and songwriting, Stephen and fellow student Audun Laading created the band Her’s.
-Branded as a two-piece jangle/dream pop band, Her’s has been Stephens prime focus since graduating from LIPA in 2016.
-Their first release ‘Songs of Her’s’ has clocked over 10 million streams on Spotify, and the band has spent the last year touring the UK and Europe, with additional performances at SXSW and more recently in Bangkok.
-Stephen is currently spending his time recording with Her’s as they approach the release of their debut album, due autumn 2018.
+Branded as a two-piece jangle/dream pop band, Her’s was Stephens prime focus after graduating from LIPA in 2016.
+Their first release ‘Songs of Her’s’ clocked over 10 million streams on Spotify, and the band spent much time touring the UK and Europe, with additional performances at SXSW and Bangkok.